AprilYao2001/AprilYao2001/README.md

-# Hey👋, I’m Siyu Yao, AKA April.
+# Hey👋, I’m Siyu Yao, aka April.

-🎓 Student at University of Nottingham <br>
+🎓 Current graduate student at the University of Southern California. <br>
+👩🏻‍🎓 Earned bachelor's degree from the University of Nottingham <br>
 📖 Major in computer science <br>
 📩 Email : yaoapril52@gmail.com <br>

-I’m interested in software engineering, UI/UX design, and recently...😵 busy with *dissertation* and *apply for graduate program*.
+I’m interested in software engineering, UI/UX design, and recently...🧐want delve deeper into game development.<br>
+🏃🏻New move to LA to start fresh acdamic journey, and seeking internship opportunities.

 <br>
 👯Any questions?
-Hit me up!
+Hit me up by email!

 <!---